 5) Wrap everything – from parts of the presents themselves to individual stocking stuffers.

-This is something I’m just starting to do this year after reading this tip on a frugal living blog (I wish I could remember which blog!).
+This is something I’m just starting to do this year after getting this tip from a frugal living blog (I wish I could remember which blog!).

 Think about it: what do little kids love most about Christmas presents?
 Unwrapping them!